Frequently Asked Questions

 Classes are usually offered before work, at lunch time, or after work in each thirteen-week term.

-Our new United Nations Learning Centre is located at the 3rd basement of the General Assembly Building.
+If it is not an online course, you can come directly to our United Nations Learning Centre for Career Development and Multilingualism, which is located at the 3rd basement of the General Assembly Building.
 (GA-3B)

 What are the levels and the duration of language courses?